Auto Accident Attorney Canoga Park CA

 If you were in a car accident not long ago and you didn’t realize you were seriously hurt, is it too late to file a personal injury claim against the other driver?
 The short answer is that it depends.
 There are several criteria that your injury must meet in order to qualify for filing a claim.
 At Barry P. Goldberg, A Law Corporation, each auto accident attorney in Canoga Park CA has represented many clients whose cases were quite complex.

 In your scenario, a number of factors come into play, any one of which tip the answer to no or yes when it comes to eligibility for compensation.
 If you were seriously hurt in a car accident that was not your fault, contact us without delay.
 We will arrange a free consultation with an experienced auto accident attorney who can review your case at no charge.
 At the conclusion of that meeting, you may have a far greater understanding of your legal options.
 Until then, below is an overview of how situations like yours might be resolved.
+Learn about what should be The First Steps After a Hit and Run Accident.

 Proof of Liability